4db/dynamic-programming/README.md

 multiple time the same subproblem in a recursive algorithm.

 Dynamic programming is applied to optimization problems where can be many possible solutions.
-Each solution has a value what can be find by solution with the optimal (minimum or maximum) value.
+Each solution has a value what can be found by solution with the optimal (minimum or maximum) value.
-This solution call an optimal solution to the problem.
+This solution calls an optimal solution to the problem.

 Dynamic programming method can design in 4 steps:
 1. Characterize the structure of an optimal solution.